Heat win a wild one, top 76ers 117-116 in OT

 FAUX FIGHTS

-Richardson and Adebayo remain extremely close friends and got playfully rough with one another.
-Richardson made a 3-pointer in the second quarter while getting fouled by Adebayo, then gave his former teammate a swat on the backside before finishing off the four-point play.
-So in the third quarter, when Richardson fouled Adebayo to save what likely would have been a dunk, the Heat center had a few good-natured words and animated points toward him. ”That’s my guy,” Adebayo said.
+Richardson and Adebayo remain extremely close friends and seemed to enjoy getting playfully rough with one another in this one.
+Richardson made a 3-pointer in the second quarter while getting fouled by Adebayo, then gave his former teammate a friendly swat on the backside before finishing off the four-point play.
+So in the third quarter, when Richardson fouled Adebayo to save what likely would have been a dunk, the Heat center had a few good-natured words and animated points toward him.

 QUICK TURNAROUND